-If you are looking for affordable, “mouth-watering” web design with a distinctive look, unique customizable options, and ongoing support, you can search through premium WordPress theme providers, like:
+If you are looking for affordable, “mouth-watering” themes with a distinctive look, unique customizable options, and ongoing support, search through premium WordPress theme providers, like:

 ThemeForest allows many professional WordPress theme developers to showcase their designs through their online marketplace.
 There are well over 7,000 premium themes to choose from (some starting from as little as $1) …